RLam-1/Image-Vectorization-Redundancy-Removal/README.md

 4) Once the redundant lines are detected, remove the redundant lines

 **USING THE TOOL**

 Currently, this tool can only be executed on the Command Line.
-Execute the tool by calling ./imgProcessing.py -i <input image to process>.
+Execute the tool by calling ./imgProcessing.py -i "input image to process".

 TODO: Have noticed that with especially noisy images, all of the segments from a portion get removed.
 Working on combining lines into LINES or CUBIC BEZIER CURVES.
 Thus, may also need to align the curves as redundant lines are removed.